altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ## Atomic writes
 - Each event is of course stored atomically, but it is also possible to store several events atomically
-    - by using the persistAll or persistAllAsync method.
+    - by using the `persistAll` or `persistAllAsync` method.
 - That means that all events passed to that method are stored or none of them are stored if there is an error.
 - The recovery of a persistent actor will therefore never be done partially with only a subset of events persisted by persistAll.
-- Some journals may not support atomic writes of several events and they will then reject the persistAll command,
+- Some journals may not support atomic writes of several events and they will then reject the `persistAll` command,
-    - i.e. onPersistRejected is called with an exception (typically UnsupportedOperationException).
+    - i.e. `onPersistRejected` is called with an exception (typically `UnsupportedOperationException`).

 ## Batch writes
-- In order to optimize throughput when using persistAsync,
+- In order to optimize throughput when using `persistAsync`,
     - a persistent actor internally batches events to be stored under high load
     - before writing them to the journal (as a single batch).
 - The batch size is dynamically determined by how many events are emitted during the time of a journal round-trip: